- School of Engineering

 Please note that students will only be able to participate in one of our high school engineering programs (SEEDs or SES), as the academic content of both programs is very similar.
 Information on the Spring Engineering Education Days (SEEDs) Program can be found here.

-All on-site fees for the SES Program are paid by the School of Engineering along with gifts from local industry and foundations, resulting in no costs for participants who are accepted into the program.
+All on-site fees for the SES Program are paid by the School of Engineering along with gifts from various corporate sponsors and foundations, resulting in no costs for participants who are accepted into the program.
 This covers room fees, all meals and supplies.
 Participants are responsible, however, for their own transportation to and from campus.

 To be considered for this program, applicants must submit the following application materials:

-Each year the SES program receives hundreds of applications from across the country for a limited number of spots making acceptance to the program very competitive.
-For program consideration, applications will be evaluated based on academic performance (particularly in math and science), strength of instructor recommendation, and alignment of applicant with program goals.
-Applicants will be informed of their status via email by the evening of Thursday, April 24th.
+Each year the SES program receives hundreds of applications from across the country for a limited number of spots, making acceptance to the program very competitive.
+For program consideration, applications will be evaluated based on academic performance (particularly in math and science), strength of instructor recommendation, and the alignment with program eligibility criteria (with particular emphasis on applicant need).
+Applicants will be informed of their status via email by the evening of Wednesday, April 6, 2016.

 Disciplines in the School of Engineering include applied mathematics, bioengineering, civil, computer, electrical and mechanical engineering, and engineering management and leadership.
 More information can be found here.